Filing Corporate Returns

 Submit form TC-20L, Utah Application for Refund from a Corporation Loss Carryback, to claim any refund resulting from a Utah net loss carryback.
 Do not submit an amended return for the purpose of claiming a loss carryback refund.

 A C corporation filing form TC-20 may be entitled to carry back a current-year loss against income of the previous three years.
 The loss carryback is subject to a $1,000,000 limitation.
 To claim a refund from a Utah net operating loss carryback, the corporation must file form TC-20L, Utah Application for a Refund from a Corporation Loss Carryback.

 Note: If there is a Utah net loss on line 15 of form TC-20 Schedule A, the corporation must carry the loss back (subject to a $1,000,000 limitation), unless the corporation elected to forego the federal net operating loss carryback for federal purposes.
 The federal election applies to the Utah net operating loss unless on line 15 of form TC-20 Schedule A for the loss year the corporation elects to forego the Utah net loss carryback.
 S corporations may not carry losses back or forward as such losses are passed through to the shareholders.

 Corporations are automatically allowed an extension of up to six months to file a return without filing an extension form.
-This is an extension of time to file the return – NOT an extension of time to pay the taxes.
-To avoid penalty and interest, the prepayment requirements must be met on or before the original return due date and all returns must be filed within the six-month extension period.
+This is NOT an extension of time to pay your taxes – it is only an extension of time to file your return.
+To avoid penalty, the prepayment requirements must be met on or before the original return due date, and the return must be filed within the six-month extension period.

 Non profit organizations are taxable unless an exemption has been issued by the Utah State Tax Commission.
-Form TC-161, Utah Registration for Exemption from Corporate Franchise or Income Tax, must be submitted along with the appropriate documentation.
-The documentation required for each class of exempt organization is listed as follows:
+See form TC-161, Utah Registration for Exemption from Corporate Franchise or Income Tax.